Centrica slide pulls UK's FTSE from 15-year high

 A dip in BAE Systems was shortlived, even after the company forecast only a modest rise in earnings for this year.

-The defence firm traded up 0.5 percent, and traders said optimism over U.S. military spending next year had helped to pare losses.
-Aerospace and defence firm Rolls Royce also rose 3 percent after a year of underperformance.
+The defence firm traded flat, and traders said optimism over U.S. military spending next year had helped to pare losses.
+Aerospace and defence firm Rolls Royce also rose 2.2 percent after a year of underperformance.

-However, Babcock fell 5.1 percent after missing out on a military contract, after Britain said it would award a logistics contract to Leidos Holdings.
+Gold miners such as Randgold and Fresnillo rose on the back of a rally in the gold price.

 Investors also remained cautious due to lingering uncertainty over Greece.

-Greece formally requested a six-month extension to its euro zone loan agreement on Thursday, offering major concessions as it raced to avoid running out of cash within weeks but immediately ran into strong objections from EU paymaster Germany.
+Greece formally requested a six-month extension to its euro zone loan agreement on Thursday, offering major concessions as it raced to avoid running out of cash within weeks and overcome resistance from sceptical partners led by Germany.

-The FTSE turned more sharply negative after the strong disapproval from Germany, and traders were cautious over the prospect of a near-term solution to the impasse over Greece’s debt.
+Optimism over a deal helped to nudge European stock markets into positive territory, and Logic Investments’ Ryan Mitchell said any Greek loan deal could lift the FTSE to a record high of 7,000 points.

-Deutsche Bank said that despite the swift German rebuttal, some sort of agreement was still its baseline scenario ahead of a meeting of euro zone finance ministers tomorrow.
+“I’d still be looking to buy the market on the dip,” he said.
+(Editing by Kevin Liffey)